 - Take breaks in the middle of your work to chat with your colleagues about things other than work.

 - Offer help.
-If you feel your colleague is overburdened try to share the load.
+If you feel your colleague is overburdened, try to share the load and improve your ability to manage different responsibilities.

 - If you are a senior, engage with your juniors and see if they need any help.
 Figure out if there are any tasks that they find overwhelming and how you can ease the burden.